kslides/kslides-template/README.md

 3) Click on the **GitHub** button and select your slides repo
 4) Go to your Netlify dashboard and click on the newly added repo.
 5) To edit your Netlify subdomain name, click on the **Domain settings** button and then click on the **Options** button
-6) Your repo already has a _netlify.toml_ file that will instruct Netlify to use your _/docs_ folder as a html source
+6) Your repo already has a _netlify.toml_ file that will instruct Netlify to use your `/docs` folder as an html source
 7) Open the _src/main/kotlin/Slides.ht_ file
 8) Insure `enableFileSystem = true` is set in the _output{}_ block
 9) Click on the green arrow next to the `fun main()` declaration to run the program and generate the html content in the _/docs_ folder